Joint Munitions Command manages DOD’s low-level rad waste

 |0

-This work, Joint Munitions Command manages DOD’s low-level rad waste [Image 2 of 2], by Dori Whipple, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Munitions Command manages DOD’s low-level rad waste, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.